 Working on homes built before 1978?
 The federal Renovation, Repair and Painting Rule (RRP) applies to many projects in or on homes built before 1978.

-Copies of both the Certified Renovator training certificate and the Lead-Based Paint Renovator license must be on site at all projects when:
+You must have copies of both the Certified Renovator training certificate and the Lead-Based Paint Renovator license on site at all projects when:

-- More than 6 square feet of lead paint will be disturbed per interior room, or
+• More than 6 square feet of lead paint will be disturbed in each room, or

-- More than 20 square feet of exterior paint will be disturbed on the whole house or facility occupied by young children.
+• More than 20 square feet of exterior paint will be disturbed on a whole house or building occupied by young children

 Landlords

-State and federal lead-based paint regulations apply to work you do on properties you own if they were built before 1978.
+Understand state and federal lead-based paint regulations.
+These apply to work you do on properties you own if they were built before 1978.

-- Landlords who do work on their own properties must take a class on lead-safe work practices and become Certified Renovators.
+• If you work on your own properties, you must take a class on lead-safe work practices and become Certified Renovators.
 Find upcoming classes»

-- After getting the training certificate, landlords must also apply for a special license from the Oregon Health Authority Lead-Based Paint Program.
+• After getting the training certificate, you must also apply for a special license from the Oregon Health Authority Lead-Based Paint Program.

 Questions?
 Call the Leadline